inventree/inventree-docs/docs/start/docker_dev.md

 ---
-title: Docker Development Setup
+title: Docker Development Server
 ---

-## Docker Development Setup
+## Docker Development Server

-You can also use docker to launch and manage a development server, in a similar fashion to managing a production server.
+You can use docker to launch and manage a development server, in a similar fashion to managing a production server.

-There are some key differences compared to the docker production setup:
+There are some key differences compared to the [docker production setup](./docker_prod.md):

 - The docker image is built locally, rather than being downloaded from DockerHub
 - The docker image points to the source code on your local machine, instead of cloning from GitHub